A glass of vibrant red cherry juice with ice cubes and cannabis leaves, surrounded by fresh cherries.

 Does cranberry juice help clean your system of weed?

-No, cranberry juice does not “clean” your system of weed in a way that removes THC from fat cells.
-It acts as a diuretic, increasing urine production, which might temporarily lower the *concentration* of metabolites in a specific urine sample through dilution, but it does not remove the THC stored in your body’s tissues.
+Many people ask, does cranberry juice help clean your system of weed?
+The short answer is no. Cranberry juice does not “clean” your system in a way that removes THC from fat cells.
+It may act as a mild diuretic, increasing urine production, which could temporarily lower the concentration of metabolites in a specific urine sample through dilution.
+However, it does not eliminate the THC stored in your body’s tissues.

 How long does it take for cranberry juice to get rid of THC?